 At the end of the communal era (1932), when tourism began to flourish there was a need to feed our visitors and the easiest way, and the way we knew, was family style; just like in the communal kitchens.
 This practice continues today.
 Here’s how it works with some helpful hints:

-- A server will then bring you an empty plate and bowls of salads to pass around your table.
+- A server will then bring you an empty plate and bowls of cold sides to pass around your table.
 If someone finishes one of the bowls and you would like more, simply ask your server, they’ll refill it.
 (Helpful Hint: pickled ham and pickled beets are now ala carte items.
-Some of our visitors wouldn’t try them so to not waste food they no longer come automatically along with the salads.
 Do yourself a favor and order them.
 It’s a taste of old Amana and you’ll love it)

-- After the salad course, your entree will appear (no refills on the entree but it will be ample in size) followed by more family style bowls, this time hot vegetables, sauerkraut, and potatoes.
+- After the cold sides course, your entrée will appear (no refills on the entrée but it will be ample in size) followed by more family style bowls, this time hot vegetables, sauerkraut, and potatoes.
 Don’t worry you salad lovers, they will keep those bowls on the table also.
 Same policy here on the refills, just ask your server.

 - Dessert generally is additional but well worth it.
 (Helpful Hint: I have seen many first timers fill up so much on the salads that they could barely make it through the entrée and couldn’t even consider dessert.
 Pace yourself and save a little room for strudel or some rhubarb pie.
 You can even have a little ice cream on top)